kubernetes-sigs/cluster-api/docs/proposals/20200602-machine-phase-hooks.md

 node.

 #### Story 3
-(pre-provision) As an operator, I want the ability to utilize my own provision controller instead of the logic built into the machine controller.
-This will allow me better flexibility and control over the lifecycle of workloads on each node.
+(pre-provision) As an operator, I want the ability to have my controller perform an action related to the Machine before the Machine is provisioned in the cloud provider.

 For example, this would allow static IPs to be obtained for an instance that is about to be provisioned in the cloud provider.
 IPAM or IP management is not supported